The Quad: Improving learning environments can make going to class more bearable

 Backpack in arms, caffeine in hand, you tell yourself that it’s important to pay attention, but the classroom appears despondent.
 It’s dark, you got no sleep, your classmates are distracted and learning isn’t as easy as turning on a switch in your brain.

-Midterms at UCLA can leave students feeling insecure about their study habits and students like myself may find themselves struggling to pay attention in class and actively engage with the content if they make it to class at all.
+Midterms at UCLA can leave students feeling insecure about their study habits.
+Students like myself may find themselves struggling to pay attention in class and actively engage with the content if they make it to class at all.

 Students often grapple with paying attention in the classroom because they are not taking care of themselves outside of it.
 Like most life forms on Earth, college students need sufficient sleep, sunlight and stress-management skills in order to perform their best.
 The good news is that the environment of the classroom can help academic performance.